Pull to Refresh

 06Pricing

-Trail Pro Intel's free plan is a complete hunting app, and we publish exactly what's in it: maps, GPS field notes, the Gear Locker, a 3-day Hunt Forecast, and unlimited trail-camera uploads with AI species tagging.
+Trail Pro Intel's free plan is a complete hunting app, and we publish exactly what's in it in one place: GPS field notes, the Gear Locker, a 3-day Hunt Forecast, and unlimited trail-camera uploads with AI analysis metered at 10 photos a month.
 Pro at $1.99/mo or $19.99/yr unlocks 7- and 10-day forecasts, the full solunar calendar, advanced analytics, 15 AI credits per month, and CSV export.
 See the full pricing breakdown.

 The math is straightforward.
 Pro is about a quarter of Spartan Forge's annual cost, and the free plan covers a full season on its own.